PLEASE READ THE FOLLOWING BEFORE USING ANY BEN BUCKLER BOARDS PRODUCTS

 How to ride safely

 - Always wear a helmet and other safety equipment when riding the board.
+Everyone makes mistakes - using our products are fun but you must take care with this product.

 - Your skateboard can lose brakes and power during your ride at any time due to low battery on the skateboard or remote, or due to electrical or other interference with the wireless connection.
 For this reason, you should only ride your board at speeds which allow you to safely stop the board without power or brakes.
 This means, getting comfortable with slowing down by using one foot sliding along the ground.